-Bitter orange: One controlled clinical trial found promising results using the oil of bitter orange as an antifungal agent.
+Bitter orange: Clinical study has found promising results using the oil of bitter orange as a therapy for fungal infections.
 However, due to methodological weakness of the trial, further evidence is needed to confirm these results.

 Avoid if allergic or hypersensitive to bitter orange or any members of the Rutaceae family.
 Avoid with heart disease, narrow-angel glaucoma, intestinal colic, and long QT interval syndrome.
 Avoid if taking anti-adrenergic agents, beta-blockers, QT-interval prolonging drugs, monoamine oxidase inhibitors (MAOIs), stimulants, or honey.
 Use cautiously with headache, hyperthyroidism (overactive thyroid), or if fair-skinned.
 Avoid if pregnant or breastfeeding.

 Cranberry: Limited laboratory research has examined the antifungal activity of cranberry.
-There are no reliable human studies supporting the use of cranberry in this area.
+Reliable human studies supporting this use are currently lacking.

 Avoid if allergic to cranberries, blueberries, or other plants of the Vaccinium genus.
 Sweetened cranberry juice can affect blood sugar levels.
 Use cautiously with history of kidney stones.
 Pregnant and breastfeeding women should avoid cranberry in higher amounts than what is typically found in foods.

-Pomegranate: The extract of pomegranate has been shown to be as effective as a commonly used oral gel when used topically to treat candidiasis associated with denture stomatitis (mouth sores) in a randomized controlled trial.
-Pomegranate extract in combination with Centella asiatica extract was found to have a statistically significant benefit in periodontal plaque reduction compared to placebo.
+Pomegranate: An extract of pomegranate was shown to be as effective as a commonly used oral (by mouth) gel when used topically (applied on the skin) to treat candidiasis associated with denture stomatitis (mouth sores).
+Additional study is needed to confirm pomegranate's antifungal effects.

 Avoid if allergic or hypersensitive to pomegranate.
 Avoid with diarrhea or high or low blood pressure.
 Avoid taking pomegranate fruit husk with oil or fats to treat parasites.
 Pomegranate root/stem bark should only be used under the supervision of a qualified healthcare professional.
 Use cautiously with liver damage or disease.
 Pomegranate supplementation may be unsafe during pregnancy if taken by mouth.
 The bark, root, and fruit rind may cause menstruation or uterine contractions.
 Avoid if breastfeeding due to a lack of scientific data.

-Seaweed, kelp, bladderwrack: Laboratory study suggests antifungal and antibacterial activity of bladderwrack, which is a type of seaweed called kelp.
-However, there are no reliable human studies to support use as an antibacterial or antifungal agent.
+Seaweed, kelp, bladderwrack: Limited laboratory research has examined the antifungal activity of bladderwrack, a type of seaweed called kelp.
+Reliable human studies supporting this use are currently lacking.